openmrs/openmrs-esm-template-app/README.md

   just replace all instances of `template` with your microfrontend's name.
   However, if you're writing a microfrontend for a specific organization or implementation, you will probably need to configure GitHub Actions differently.
+1. Delete the contents of this README and write a short explanation of what you intend to build.
+Links to planning or design documents can be very helpful.

 At this point, you should be able to write your first page as a React application.